The Boss Baby: Critical response

 Neil Genzlinger of The New York Times praised Baldwin and the adult humor, saying: "The contrast between the helpless-infant stage of life and corporate-speak is funny but fairly high-concept for a kiddie movie, and the plot grows denser as it goes along and the baby and Tim reluctantly join forces to stop a conspiracy by which puppies would corner all the love in the world."
+Peter Hartlaub of San Francisco Chronicle stated that "it doesn't help that there are strong similarities with Sony's equally disorganized yet superior 2016 film Storks.
+Both films work off the same premise — that humans don't bear live young."
 Pete Hammond of Deadline Hollywood gave the film a scoring of 3 out of 5, calling it "a funny and frenetic animated comedy which is blessed to have Alec Baldwin calling the shots as this little bundle of power who looks he should be running Exxon Mobil, not sucking his thumb."